freshollie/monkeyboard-radio-android/README.md

 ## About

+A [Monkeyboard](http://www.monkeyboard.org/products/85-developmentboard/80-dab-fm-digital-radio-development-board) (Keystone radio) is a full DAB & FM radio on a circuitboard.
-This app will interface with a [Monkeyboard](http://www.monkeyboard.org/products/85-developmentboard/80-dab-fm-digital-radio-development-board) and provides a control and feedback interface for the user.

-The Monkeyboard communicates via USB serial and so I used the specifcation from the manufacturer to write a simple API interface for the board (com.freshollie.monkeyboard.keystoneradio.radio).
+This app interfaces with a Monkeyboard and provides a control and feedback interface for the user.
+The Monkeyboard communicates via USB serial, and so to use the board a USB Host cable is required to connect the board to the android device.

 The app is designed to act as if it is a normal music player as so will act accordingly, for example audio focus will be follow a mediaplayer notification is provided.

-The monkeyboard does not transmit audio to the device, so the user will need to mix this audio with the tablet audio externally.
+The monkeyboard does not transmit audio over the USB connection, so the user will need to mix this audio with the tablet audio externally.
+(Think of the android device as being a screen for the monkeyboard)

-I wrote this application to be compatible with another one of my custom written applications (http://github.com/freshollie/AndroidHeadunitController) and so input can be turned on for this app in the setting.

-I designed this app for use in my car, as so the interface has been designed to work in a car.
+I designed this app for use in my car, as so the interface has been designed for large screens.

 ## Features

 - DAB Slideshow!
-This streams an image from the board and displays it along side the program text information
+This streams an image from the board and displays it along side the program text information. **This does not require internet**
+- DAB Program text
+- FM RDS information
-- Radio station list
+- Radio station list.
+Editable FM saved stations list
-- Notification controls
+- Player notificiation controls
-- Automatic android audio handling (Will not play over the top of any other android audio)
+- Automatic android audio handling (Radio will not play over the top of any other android audio)

 ## Libraries
 ~